lockyer/lockyer.github.io/_posts/2016-09-04-slack-notifications-from-windows.md

 ![AddConfiguration.png]({{site.baseurl}}/assets/SlackNotifications/AddConfiguration.png)
 In the dropdown select a default channel you'd like your automated posts to go to, don't worry, you can change this programmatically in the future.
 Next hit the big green button: **Add Incoming Webhooks integration**
 ![PostToChannel.png]({{site.baseurl}}/assets/SlackNotifications/PostToChannel.png)
 The next page you get has documentation and some settings you can adjust.
 Most of the settings here are just defaults which can be overridden by your scripts.
-The only thing we're interested in here at the moment is the **Webhook URL**.
+The only thing we're interested in at the moment is the **Webhook URL**.
 Copy it to your clipboard.
 ![URL.png]({{site.baseurl}}/assets/SlackNotifications/URL.png)
 Go to the search bar in Windows 10 by hitting the Windows key and typing **Powershell ISE** to open the integrated powershell editor.
 Hit **File > New** to create your new script.
 Fill it with the following, but make sure you relplace the **-Uri** argument with your own **Webhook URL**